 And in the future there may be even fewer jobs in the town.
 The government has included two local mines in its list of facilities due for closure, and another one to be put up for sale to a private investor, which will leave just one in the hands of the state.
 “If the mines shut down,” Shilin tells me, “the town will be left practically without any means of survival.”

 The present situation is already far from ideal — residents of Lysychansk are owed months of wages.
 I talked to three Lysychanskugol corporation employees, who told me (on an anonymous basis) what was going on at the state mines.
 According to them, the miners haven’t been paid for months and often go to work hungry.

 But for the miners, the underpayment of wages still isn’t the worst thing — what depresses them most is their lack of prospects.
-They suspect that the mine managers of sabotaging their work.
+They suspect the mine managers of sabotaging their work.
 “It looks like sabotage,” one of them told me.
 “We’ve had two fires in the mines recently, and they didn’t look accidental.
 We’ve also heard that when the coal comes out of the mine it’s driven off who knows where, without any records being kept.
 Everything is being deliberately destroyed.”

 The miner also tells me that people were quitting en masse because they “don’t see any future” in Lysychansk.
-They go off to work in Russia or in private mines, where they still get paid properly: “If you stay here, you may as well sit at home as go down the mine — you’ll still be hungry.”
+They go off to work in Russia or in privately-operated mines, where they still get paid properly: “If you stay here, you may as well sit at home as go down the mine — you’ll still be hungry.”